Brett Klamer

 • The squared differences between actual binary outcomes Y and predictions p. \(\frac{1}{N}\sum_{i=1}^{N}(y_i-p_i)^2\)

-• The square root of the Brier score is the expected distance between the observed and predicted values on the probability scale.
+• The square root of the Brier score is the quadratic mean of the differences between the observed and predicted values on the probability scale.

 • Calibration (Van Calster et al. 2016)